W-4 Form

 Purpose of Form Complete Form W-4 so that your employer can withhold the correct federal income tax from your pay.
 If too little is withheld, you will generally owe tax when you file your tax return and may owe a penalty.
 If too much is withheld, you will generally be due a refund.
 Complete a new Form W-4 when changes to your personal or financial situation would change the entries on the form.
 For more information on withholding and when you must furnish a new Form W-4, see Pub.
 505, Tax Withholding and Estimated Tax.

 Your privacy.
-If you have concerns with Step 2(c), you may choose Step 2(b); if you have concerns with Step 4(a), you may enter an additional amount you want withheld per pay period in Step 4(c).
+Steps 2(c) and 4(a) ask for information regarding income you received from sources other than the job associated with this Form W-4.
+If you have concerns with providing the information asked for in Step 2(c), you may choose Step 2(b) as an alternative; if you have concerns with providing the information asked for in Step 4(a), you may enter an additional amount you want withheld per pay period in Step 4(c) as an alternative.

 Nonresident alien.
 If you’re a nonresident alien, see Notice 1392, Supplemental Form W-4 Instructions for Nonresident Aliens, before completing this form.